-Despite the challenging macroeconomic conditions experienced in 2015, the Bank has benefited from its ability to support the expansion of many corporate clients into African markets beyond South Africa.
+Despite the challenging macroeconomic conditions experienced in 2016, the Bank has benefited from its ability to support the expansion of many corporate clients into African markets beyond South Africa.

-The Bank expects that the South African government (the "Government") will continue to invest heavily in infrastructure, largely through its State-Owned Companies (including Eskom and Transnet), but increasingly also though procuring energy and transport infrastructure from private sector providers, as announced in the 2016 State of the Nation and Budget Speeches.
-The Government expects to spend R870 billion on new public sector infrastructure over the next three years according to the 2016 Budget Speech, while also remaining committed to stabilising the public debt-to-GDP ratio, largely by improving the quality of expenditure and moderating the growth of recurring expenditure.
+The Bank expects that the South African government ("Government") will continue to invest in infrastructure, largely through its State-Owned Companies (including Eskom and Transnet), but also though procuring energy and transport infrastructure from private sector providers, as confirmed in the 2017 State of the Nation and Budget Speeches.
+According to the 2017 Budget presentation, the Government expects that R947 billion will be spent on public sector infrastructure over the next three years, while it also remains committed to stabilising the public debt-to-GDP ratio, largely by moderating the growth of recurring expenditure and by implementing substantial increases in personal income tax and dividend withholding tax.
 SBSA's management anticipates that, if successful, this approach should boost investor confidence and should provide significant opportunities for deal flows for Corporate & Investment Banking SA.